wcgillespie/build-example/README.md

 5. Run `git log`

 The new styles added to `main` were "truth" in GitHub first.
 We made our local machine catch up - even though we started those style changes on our machine.
 This process can expand to many developers contributing changes nicely.

+## Lessons to be added:

+1. Add a JS build to the gulp file
+2. Practice adding an npm package and using it in the JS/Sass builds
+3. Note how adding packages edits `package.json` and avoids tracking `node_modules`